 There is a handy Forecast view that will show you what you can work on today (or on any given day) without cluttering up your screen with everything else.

-OmniFocus is not the cheapest task management system out there, but if you are going to invest in it, I recommend you purchase the Pro version.
+OmniFocus is not the cheapest task management system out there, but if you are going to invest in it, we recommend you purchase or subscribe to the Pro version.
 That way you can use two of the features that set OmniFocus apart from other GTD apps:

 - The Forecast Tag – this allows you to include tasks with a specified tag in your Forecast view, giving you more options for looking at the work you want to get done today besides just the date.

 - Custom Perspectives – this is the big one.
 This allows you to create your own perspectives for looking at your tasks and planning your work.
 For example, every day I look at these Perspectives: